TGV ICE et TGV INOUI à quai

 Learn more

-Three new companies to help operate TER regional lines
+Dedicated companies set up to operate TER regional trains

 Transilien

 This Paris region’s commuter rail network Transilien will be liberalized on a line-by-line basis between 2023 and 2039.
-The first contracts have already been awarded, with SNCF Voyageurs and Keolis securing tenders for tram-train lines T4 and T11 (Lot 1).
+The first contracts have already been awarded, with SNCF Voyageurs and Keolis securing tenders for tram-train lines T4, T11 and T14 (Lot 1).

 The Transilien L line—Transilien’s first train line to be opened up to competition—will continue to be run by SNCF Voyageurs from 2027 to 2035, following a decision taken by Île-de-France Mobilités at its board meeting on 20 May 2025.
 Operations will be managed through our new subsidiary SNCF Voyageurs Cœur Ouest IDF.
 This outcome highlights SNCF Voyageurs’ continued competitiveness as more lines are put out to tender.